Is VoIP Secure? Complete Guide to VoIP Security and Encryption

 Customer Communications

 Another factor to consider is how well VoIP providers communicate with their customers.
-Customers can enquire the provider about different security measures and encryption protocols they use to secure their VoIP services.
+Customers can inquire the provider about different security measures and encryption protocols they use to secure their VoIP services.
 Clear and open communication with the provider creates transparency and allows customers to make an informed decision about how secure the VoIP is.

 Call encryption